Lake County Council on Aging

 Medicare Counseling

 Understanding your Medicare options can be overwhelming but the Council on Aging has trained Ohio Senior Health Insurance Information Program (OSHIIP) volunteers available to help.
-You may make a one-on-one appointment by contacting Allie Heinz 440-205-8111 ext.
-240. Prefer to do it yourself?
+You may make a one-on-one appointment by contacting the Benefits Specialist at 440-205-8111 ext.
+226. Prefer to do it yourself?
 Check out www.medicare.gov.
 Medicare.gov has a user-friendly plan finder tool that allows you to plug in your medications and pharmacy information to review your Medicare plan options, as well as enroll.

 The Council on Aging offers Welcome to Medicare presentations in the Spring and Summer for those who are new to Medicare.
 Please see the list of presentations offered and call the phone number provided to register at the location of your choice.